Profiles — Named Config Sets #

 v_rail: {tolerance_pct: 1.0}

-test_standalone: # bare — binds to module-level test_standalone
+test_standalone: # bare — matches module-level test_standalone

 runner: